deton24/MVSEP-MDX23-Colab_v2.1/README.md

 Adaptation of MVSep-MXD23 algorithm for Colab with few tweaks:

-* Updated with Kim Vocal 2 instead of Kim Vocal 1, and UVR MDX Instr HQ3 instead of Kim Inst
+* Updated with voc_ft instead of Kim Vocal 2 or Kim Vocal 1, and UVR MDX Instr HQ3 instead of Kim Inst
 * Fixed unprocessed high frequency bleed in vocals stem (vocals stem is now really fullband !).
 * Added volume compensation (less bleed overall).